Climate and Environmental Change in the Mediterranean Basin

 1st Mediterranean Assessment Report is available now (click here)

 The First Mediterranean Assessment Report (MAR1) prepared by the independent network of Mediterranean Experts on Climate and environmental Change (MedECC) founded in 2015, is now released in a quasi finished version.
 MAR1 assesses the best available scientific knowledge on climate and environmental change and associated risks in the Mediterranean Basin in order to render it accessible to policymakers, stakeholders and citizens.
 The report includes a Summary for Policymakers (SPM), which comprises the key messages of the MAR1.
 The report has been written by 190 scientists from 25 countries, all contributing in individual capacity and without financial compensation.
 The UNEP/MAP – Barcelona Convention Secretariat, through its Plan Bleu Regional Activity Center, and the Secretariat of the Union for the Mediterranean work in partnership to support MedECC, and to contribute to establish a sound and transparent scientific assessment process.

 The network of Mediterranean Experts on Climate and Environmental Change (MedECC) has been created in 2015.
-MedECC is based on an open and independent international scientific expert network acting as a mechanism of on-going support for decision-makers and the general public on the basis of available scientific information and on-going research.
+MedECC is an open and independent international scientific expert network acting as a mechanism for decision-makers and the general public on the basis of available scientific information and on-going research.
 The construction of this network responds to several intentions of regional institutions, such as the UN Environment/MAP through the MSSD 2016-2025 and the Regional Framework for Climate Change Adaptation in the Mediterranean, and the Expert Group on Climate Change of the Union for the Mediterranean (UfM CCEG).
 MedECC includes more than 600 scientists from 35 countries.